-For Example:

-A \$30M project submitted by a privately-owned water system with >5,000 lead service lines serving a community with an MHI less than the State MHI, is capped at \$15M (or 50% of total project costs) in principal forgiveness and \$15M from the I-Bank at the AAA Market Rate.
+For Example: A \$30M project submitted by a publicly-owned or privately-owned water system with >5,000 lead service lines serving a community with an MHI less than the State MHI, is capped at \$10M in principal forgiveness and \$10M by the I-Bank at the AAA Market Rate.
+The remaining \$10M is eligible for funding by the I-Bank at AAA Market Rate as capacity allows.

-A \$16M project submitted by a publicly-owned or privately-owned water system with >5,000 lead service lines serving a community with an MHI less than the State MHI that does not meet the affordability criteria is eligible for \$8M (or 50% of total project costs) in principal forgiveness and \$8M from the I-Bank at AAA Market Rate.
+A \$16M project submitted by a publicly-owned or privately-owned water system with >5,000 lead service lines serving a community with an MHI less than the State MHI is eligible for \$8M (or 50% of total project costs) in principal forgiveness and \$8M from the I-Bank at AAA Market Rate.